viperML/neohome/content/blog/flake-utils/index.md

 #### B) A flake for others to use

-If you are writing a flake for other people to use, try using the `forAllSystems` approach without any more external dependencies than `nixpkgs`.
-This way, the `flake.lock` of your consumers won't include a million copies of flake-utils.
+If you are writing a flake for other people to use, try using the `forAllSystems` approach.
+Doing so, your flake won't pull more dependencies and you will keep the `flake.lock` of your consumers clean of a million-copies of flake-utils.

 [^1]: At the time of writing, there is no formal specification